Treating Leptin Resistance Naturally

 The first, and probably most effective leptin-resistant supplement, is known as glycosaminoglycans.

-GAGs, including hyaluronic acid, are so potent that I’ve included them in one of my main leptin resistance supplements leptin res. istance RX
+GAGs, including hyaluronic acid, are so potent that I’ve included them in one of my main leptin resistance supplements Leptin Res. istance RX

 What are GAGs?